qiaosungithub/flow-matching/code/README.md

 This code is copied from Kaiming's rectified flow, but we want to change it into nnx for further use.

+This `FM` branch serves as the main branch of the repo.
+Any other modifications are based on this branch, and will merge useful stuff into this branch.

 ## FID mu and sigma

 For CIFAR10: